rocksun/mwblog/cloudnative/getting-started-with-infrastructure-monitoring/getting-started-with-infrastructure-monitoring.md

   ## tag is not set the 'bucket' option is used as the default.
   # bucket_tag = ""

-  ## If true， the bucket tag will not be added to the metric.
+  ## If true, the bucket tag will not be added to the metric.
   # exclude_bucket_tag = false

   ## Timeout for HTTP messages.